Ann Powers: Books

 Powers co-edited the 1995 anthology Rock She Wrote: Women Write About Rock, Pop, and Rap, and was the guest editor of the Da Capo Press Best Music Writing 2010.

 In 2000, Powers published the memoir Weird Like Us: My Bohemian America.
 The book focuses on Powers' time living in Seattle, San Francisco, and Brooklyn.
 Joshua Klein of the A.V.
 Club described the project as "us[ing Powers'] personal experiences to define how youth culture (what she calls bohemianism) has changed over the years (though she lingers mostly on the '80s)."

 In 2005, Powers co-wrote the book Piece by Piece with musician Tori Amos.
 The book discusses the role of women in the modern music industry and features information about composing, touring, performance, and the realities of the music business.

 Powers wrote a proposal for a book on Kate Bush's album The Dreaming that was slated to be published in 2007 as part of the 33⅓ series; however, the project was abandoned when Powers started her job at the Los Angeles Times, and the book was never written.

 In August 2017, Powers published the book Good Booty: Love and Sex, Black & White, Body and Soul in American Music.
 The book reconsiders the history of American popular music through the lens of sexuality and eroticism.
 It was positively reviewed and was chosen as one of the best books of 2017 by The Wall Street Journal, NPR, No Depression, and BuzzFeed.

+In 2024 she published a biography of singer-songwriter Joni Mitchell, titled, Traveling: On the Path of Joni Mitchell.

 Other works

 Powers has appeared in various TV shows and documentaries.
 She was in the film The Punk Singer as an interviewee discussing the influence of Kathleen Hanna on punk music.
-She also appeared documentaries The Gits and Undeniably Donnie in addition the Behind the Music Remastered episode on Heart.
+She also appeared in the documentaries The Gits and Undeniably Donnie in addition the Behind the Music Remastered episode on Heart.